bernardovazm/image-clicker/README.md

+# Image clicker

 ## About

-Image Clicker is a script that clicks on the center of any images it finds on the screen.
+Image clicker is a script that clicks on the center of any images it finds on the screen.

 ## How to use